 Provided you don’t mind the digital flavor, it’s hard to argue this is not an outstanding pedal.
-For this many features packed into a single pedal, its outstanding sound, and value for the money, the Flashback gets our award for Best of the Best.
+For this many features packed into a single pedal, its outstanding sound, and value for the money, the Flashback is an absolute win.

 Delay Type: Analog Delay Max Delay Time: 600ms Looper: No

 If we just went by the most recommended delay pedal in forums, the MXR Carbon Copy would be the undisputed champion.
 Right away it’s worth mentioning that this is a no-frills true analog delay pedal, and an outstanding one at that.
 Why no-frills?
 With analog pedals you tend to give up the bells and whistles like looping and tap tempo (the lack of tap tempo is probably the biggest gripe we have about this pedal).

 This is absolutely a pedal for those who appreciate analog tone.
 Owners of this pedal describe the sound as “organic,” “lush,” “full,” “subtle,” and having “warm tonal characteristics.”
 With the Carbon Copy you get up to 600 milliseconds of delay time.
 From a usability standpoint, people like the relatively large size of the knobs, making it easy to dial in settings with your toe as you’re playing.
 And speaking of control, there are 3 knobs to play with: REGEN controls the amount of delay/repeats, MIX controls the level of delay, and DELAY controls the rate (there is also a MOD button which toggles the modulation feature).
 Build quality is great; MXR knows what they’re doing in this department.

-Of course, it’s not perfect.
-Analog delay is not for everyone.
+Of course, analog delay is not for everyone.
 Some people might prefer the clearer and crisper tone a digital delay such as the Flashback and Boss DD-7 provide.
 Analog delay is susceptible to coloration, since every repeat of the sound reuses the previous repeat.
-A guitarist on reddit noted: